 - Buy local and organic products and foods whenever possible.
 Weekend farmers markets are great places to get ahold of such things.

 - Request only digital prints from your photographer — no wedding albums, no proof sheets, etc. And then ONLY print out the few photos that you're going to have framed.

 - Have your wedding in someone's backyard.
 We have tons of backyard weddings to use as inspiration.

 - Set up composting bins during the reception.

 - Use thrift stores dishes and silverware at your wedding and then donate them when you're done.

 - Instead of favors, make a donation in your guest's names to eco charities, or use Ariel's "muglies" idea.

 - Repurpose your seating.
 One Offbeat Bride started collecting chairs, stools, etc. that had been abandoned.
 Another one asked the school she works for to let her borrow their chairs, and my favorite example — use hay bales instead of seats, then let the goats eat them!

-Like always, if any of you have more suggestions, feel free to leave 'em in the comments.
+Like always, if you have more suggestions, feel free to leave 'em in the comments!